How to consult the Love I Ching Oracle:

 iFate's most recent translation is the "Love I Ching".
 We've taken the classic Book of Changes and adapted each of the 64 hexagram meanings to questions about love, romance, dating and personal relationshiops.
 The general, underlying significance of each hexagram has not been altered from the original Book of Changes.
 But meanings have been carefully adapted to reflect questions of the heart.

 What can I ask the Love I Ching?

-While you can ask direct questions like, "Does Sean love me?", you're better off asking broader questions that incorporate the maximum amount of possibility.
+While you can ask direct questions like, "Does he love me?", you're better off asking broader questions that incorporate the maximum amount of possibility.
 After all, the I Ching may try to impart wisdom and or answers which you haven't considered yet.

 Can I ask the same question twice?

 Of course.
 Although most serious practitioners of the I Ching would recommend either waiting a day or two before asking the same question again, or changing the question subtley in order to reference a different dimension of the question being asked.

 For example: If your first quesiton is "Tell me about the potential for marriage in the near future", your second question might be "Tell me what forces are affecting my love life with respect to marriage".
 The two questions are of course, very similar — but the subtle difference between the two can yield tremendous insight.

 Most of all: Keep trying!
 Good luck!